Suicide in South Korea

 South Korea's suicide rate per 100,000 people compared to other countries, World Health Organization, 2016.
-According to researcher Peeter Värnik, a simple majority of total suicides occur in just six countries, South Korea one of them.
+According to researcher Peeter Värnik, a simple majority of total suicides occur in just six countries, South Korea is one of them.

 The most recent available data on OECD countries' suicide rates per 100 000 persons (November 2, 2022).
 South Korea has the highest rate in the OECD.

-If you are struggling with suicidal thoughts, please visit Suicide prevention.

-South Korea has the second highest suicide rate in the world and the highest among OECD countries.
+South Korea had the 8th highest suicide rate in the world in 2021, and the highest among OECD countries.
 The elderly in South Korea are at the highest risk of suicide, but deaths from teen suicide have been rising since 2010, and in 2025, suicide became the leading cause of death for South Koreans aged in their 40s, surpassing deaths from cancer.
 In 2022, suicide caused more than half of all deaths among South Koreans in their twenties.
 It is the leading cause of death for those between the age of 10 and 39.

 Relative poverty among senior citizens in South Korea, although declining since 2011, has contributed to their high rate of suicide.
 Because of a poorly-funded social safety net for the elderly, many choose to take their own life so as not to be a financial burden to their families.
 The social tradition of children looking after their parents in old age has largely disappeared in 21st century South Korea.
 Rural residents tend to have higher suicide rates due to self-reported high rates of elderly discrimination.
 For example, 85.7% of people in their 50s reported experiencing ageism, especially when applying for jobs.
 Poverty, age discrimination, and suicide often occur together.

 In 2011 the South Korean government enacted the suicide prevention act, which created a network of government funded suicide prevention and mental health welfare centers across the country.
 They had an effect of decreasing suicide rates when the number of suicides per 100,000 people declined by 4.1% from 28.5 in 2013 to 27.3 in 2014, the lowest in six years since 2008's 26.0 people.

-A 2024 TIME Magazine investigation reported that South Korea's suicide prevention and mental health welfare centers receive insufficient government funding, data, and support.
+A 2024 Time magazine investigation reported that South Korea's suicide prevention and mental health welfare centers receive insufficient government funding, data, and support.
 Senior officials from six local centers alleged that the central government withholds suicide-related data from them "to shield districts, cities, and provinces with high rates of suicide from reputational damage," obstructing their efforts "to enact policies that would meet the needs of their communities and, ultimately, save lives."